Support for Carers

 Seeleys House Short Breaks Centre is a care home for adults living with a learning disability and/or physical disabilities, it provides short term respite care.

 Seeleys House Short Breaks Centre is regulated by the Care Quality Commission (CQC).

 Seeleys House Short Breaks centre was last inspected in February 2018 and was rated as:

 About respite care

 Respite care allows carers to take a break from their caring role.
 This can be for a few hours, overnight or for longer periods.
 Care can be provided in many ways and does not have to be in a residential setting such as Seeleys House Shorts Breaks Centre.

-We can assess the kind of respite care that will work best in your situation and tell you if you can get any financial help towards the care.
-Alternatively we can offer you advice and you can arrange and pay for the care yourself.
+We can assess the kind of respite care that will work best in you and tell you if you can get any financial help towards the care.
+Or we can offer you advice and you can arrange and pay for the care yourself.

 For more information speak to the social worker assessing the person you care for, contact Carers Bucks on the number below or visit their website www.carersbucks.org